The latest news from the Rainbow Foundation is published here.

 For several years, the Rainbow Foundation, in collaboration with World Childhood Foundation, has worked to raise awareness for sexual abuse against boys.
 Boys who are subjected to sexual abuse are usually not included in legislation and therefore do not appear in statistics concerning sexual abuse.
 Sexual abuse against boys is also treated as less serious, which means that many do not dare to report it.

--I myself was exposed to sexual abuse as a child, and almost all gay guys I know have such experiences, says Jonas Gardell, who is an ambassador for the Rainbow Foundation.
+-I myself was exposed to sexual abuse as a child, and almost all gay guys I know have such experiences, says Jonas Gardell, co-founder for the Rainbow Foundation.
 It is so common that we consider it normal.

 "De Osynliga Barnen" [The invisible children] is a collaborative project between the Rainbow Foundation and World Childhood Foundation that aims to break the silence around sexual abuse by funding preventative efforts, providing support to those who have been affected and creating a platform for individuals and organizations to act together against sexual abuse.